pymc-devs/pymc-examples/myst_nbs/time_series/bayesian_var_model.myst.md

 ## Conclusion

-VAR modelling is a rich an interesting area of research with in economics and there are a range of challenges and pitfalls which come with the interpretation and understanding of these models.
+VAR modelling is a rich an interesting area of research within economics and there are a range of challenges and pitfalls which come with the interpretation and understanding of these models.
 We hope this example encourages you to continue exploring the potential of this kind of VAR modelling in the Bayesian framework.
 Whether you're interested in the relationship between grand economic theory or simpler questions about the impact of poor app performance on customer feedback, VAR models give you a powerful tool for interrogating these relationships over time.

 +++